tendermint/tendermint/spec/p2p/p2p-top-level.md

      - DNS
      - filling up all your connections and then disconnecting you
      - feeding your reactors with garbage
+     - corrupt overlay to harm protocols running on top, e.g., isolating validators to prevent them from being proposers, but using them to vote for proposals from the bad nodes

 general question (is it likely? do we care)